-4.17 Councillors must be appointed to at least 1 Council committees at all times.
+4.17 Councillors must be appointed to at least 1 standing Council committee at all times.

-(b) The stipend of a will be reduced by \$50 where they are not named to at least one committee.
+(a) The stipend of a will be reduced by \$50 where they are not named to at least one committee.

 Appeals

 4.18 Where a Councillor feels that stipend reductions have been administered incorrectly by the VP Finance & Services, a Councillor may submit a detailed appeal to Council.